Blasphemy is Treason

 Matthew 12:31-32 31 Therefore I tell you, every sin and blasphemy will be forgiven people, but the blasphemy against the Spirit will not be forgiven.
 32 And whoever speaks a word against the Son of Man will be forgiven, but whoever speaks against the Holy Spirit will not be forgiven, either in this age or in the age to come.

-Mark 3:28-30 28 “Truly, I say to you, all sins will be forgiven the children of man, and whatever blasphemies they utter, 29 but whoever blasphemes against the Holy Spirit never has forgiveness, but is guilty of an eternal sin”— 30 for they were saying, “He has an unclean spirit.”
+Mark 3:28-30 28 Truly, I say to you, all sins will be forgiven the children of man, and whatever blasphemies they utter, 29 but whoever blasphemes against the Holy Spirit never has forgiveness, but is guilty of an eternal sin 30 for they were saying, He has an unclean spirit.

 Luke 12:10 10 And everyone who speaks a word against the Son of Man will be forgiven, but the one who blasphemes against the Holy Spirit will not be forgiven.

-Hebrews 6:4-8 4 It is impossible for those who have once been enlightened, who have tasted the heavenly gift, who have shared in the Holy Spirit, 5 who have tasted the goodness of the word of God and the powers of the coming age 6 and who have fallen away, to be brought back to repentance.
+4 It is impossible for those who have once been enlightened, who have tasted the heavenly gift, who have shared in the Holy Spirit, 5 who have tasted the goodness of the word of God and the powers of the coming age 6 and who have fallen away, to be brought back to repentance.
 To their loss they are crucifying the Son of God all over again and subjecting him to public disgrace.
 7 Land that drinks in the rain often falling on it and that produces a crop useful to those for whom it is farmed receives the blessing of God.
 8 But land that produces thorns and thistles is worthless and is in danger of being cursed.
 In the end it will be burned.

 A key verse of losing rewards in Heaven is "1 Corinthians 6:9-11" where the person does "not inherit", which means loss of all inheritance gained to the point in the life of the blasphemy occurring until a change has been made so new inheritance can be earned.
-The grammatical structure of the verses in the Greek of Hebrews 6:4-8, as explained in the topic section "regarding Hebrews 6:4-8" of the topic on impossible to lose Salvation explains that the person can be restored to building inheritance by repenting.
+The grammatical structure of the verses in the Greek of Hebrews 6:4-8, as explained in the topic section "regarding Hebrews 6:4-8" in the companion topic on it is impossible to lose Salvation explains that the person can be restored to building inheritance by repenting.

 1 Corinthians 6:9-11 9 Or know ye not that the unrighteous shall not inherit the kingdom of God?
 Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with men, 10 nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners, shall inherit the kingdom of God.
 11 And such were some of you: but ye were washed, but ye were sanctified, but ye were justified in the name of the Lord Jesus Christ, and in the Spirit of our God.

 In the scriptures, there are examples of people that absolutely have Salvation but committed blasphemy against the Holy Spirit through their actions and even their thoughts.
-The greatest four greatest sins of blasphemy against the Holy Spirit, that can committed by a Christian that has Salvation, by committing any of these actions:

 Even after committing these four specific areas of blasphemy against the Holy Spirit, it is is impossible to lose Salvation once Salvation has been received as it is a Marking by the Holy Spirit with numerous promises in the scriptures.
 Salvation is a gift from God that cannot be earned.
 Our inheritance with the rewards in Heaven are earned will be lost up until that point of the blasphemy.